clockworksspheres/ramdisk/README.md

 NOTE: the AIMtk software must be acquired/purchased from [Arsenal Recon](https://arsenalrecon.com/products/arsenal-image-mounter)

 ## Developed for macOS, Linux and Windows

-Windows ramdisk is a prototype in flux, may or may not work.
+Code currently working, but only with drive letters (ie: R:, L:\).

 ## Example code

 The exaamples directory provides examples on how to use various libraries, even beyond the ramdisk libraries in this code base.
+Currently in flux.
 Some are used for testing the ramdisk code base.
 Any user creation or manipulation example code is in an alpha state, and some are macOS only at this time.

 Unionfs related code is in an alpha state and also macOS only.